Kacper Laskoś

-Kacper Laskoś (born 5 January 2000) is a Polish professional footballer who plays as midfielder.
+Kacper Laskoś (born 5 January 2000) is a Polish professional footballer who plays as midfielder for Icelandic club PÍBU Uppsveitir.

 Career

 GKS Tychy

 On 13 February 2019, Laskoś joined GKS Tychy.

 Garbarnia Kraków

-On 13 August 2020, he signed a 1,5-year contract with Garbarnia Kraków.
+On 13 August 2020, he signed a one-and-a-half-year contract with Garbarnia Kraków.

 International career

 Laskoś played three games for Poland U16, one for Poland U17 and three for Poland U18.